dmiller/clojure-clr-next/_drafts/2021-08-31-persistent-hash-map.md

     abstract count: unit -> int
  ```

 A `SimpleHashMap` is either empty or contains at least one key/value entry.
-If it contains any entries, they will be in a tree designed along the lines discussed above.
+If it contains any entries, they will be in a tree designed along the lines discussed above; the nodes of that tree will be of type `SHMNode`.
 For convenience, it will also cache the count of entries.
 Hence,

 ```F#
 type SimpleHashMap =